reflectoring/reflectoring.github.io/content/blog/2022/2022-02-15-getting-started-with-spring-webflux.md

-Most of the applications built in traditional and conventional world, deal with `blocking` calls or in other words, known as `synchronous` calls.
+Most of the applications built in traditional and conventional world, deal with *blocking* calls or in other words, known as *synchronous* calls.
 This means that if we want to access a particular resource then the application would block the other one until the first one is processed.
-So as we had embarked into the world of reality dealing with the *`Big Data`* , we have realized that we need to process this data with immense speed and agility.
-That’s when the software developers realized that they would need some kind of multi-threaded environment that handles `asynchronous` and `non-blocking` calls.
+So as we had embarked into the world of reality dealing with the *Big Data* , we have realized that we need to process this data with immense speed and agility.
+That’s when the software developers realized that they would need some kind of multi-threaded environment that handles asynchronous and non-blocking calls.

+## What is a Stream?

 Before jumping on to the reactive part, we must understand what streams are.
-A `Stream` is basically a sequence of data that is transferred across the internet over one system to another.
+A *Stream* is basically a sequence of data that is transferred across the internet over one system to another.
 They are often treated as electrical signals in their raw form.
 They typically operate in a blocking, sequential and FIFO(first-in-first-out) pattern.
 This methodology of data streaming often prohibits a system to process the real-time data while streaming.
 Thus a bunch of prominent developers realized that they would need a holistic and coherent approach to build a Reactive Systems Architecture which would ease the process of consuming and compute the data while streaming.
-Hence, they signed a `manifesto`, popularly known as the [Reactive Manifesto](https://www.reactivemanifesto.org/).
+Hence, they signed a manifesto, popularly known as the [Reactive Manifesto](https://www.reactivemanifesto.org/).

-The authors of the manifesto resembled that a Reactive system must be an asynchronous software that deal with `Producers` which have single responsibility to send messages to `Consumers`.
+The authors of the manifesto resembled that a Reactive system must be an asynchronous software that deal with *Producers* which have single responsibility to send messages to *Consumers*.
 They are architectural pattern that keeps failure resolution in mind to make sure most of the system will still operate even if one of them fails.
 Hence, they introduced the following features to keep in mind:

 * **Responsive**: Reactive systems must be fast and responsive so that it can provide best and consistent quality of service.
 * **Resilient**: Reactive systems should be designed to anticipate system failures.
 Thus they should be responsive through replication and isolation.